easyctf/easyctf-2015-writeups/README.md

 Contributing
 ------

-We really appreciate all the hard work you guys put into solving these problems!
+We really appreciate all the hard work you guys put into solving these problems, so we'd like to feature your writeups here!
+But since these writeups will be provided to and read by everyone, we ask that you first submit your writeup as an *external writeup*, a link at the bottom of the page to your website, or paste, or gist.
+This is also an excellent way to gain recognition for your CTF team!